Obaseki tasks Edo Sports Commission to groom 10,000 athletes – The Sun Nigeria

-Gov. Godwin Obaseki of Edo has charged the State Sports Commission Board to develop 10,000 athletes in different fields of sports in the next five years.
+Edo State Governor Godwin Obaseki has charged the State Sports Commission Board to develop 10,000 athletes in different fields of sports in the next five years.

 The News Agency of Nigeria (NAN) reports that the governor gave the charge while inaugurating the Yusuf Alli-led Sports Commission on Saturday in Benin.